 This course critically analyzes images of the so-called "Other" in Western art.
 Western art is crowded with bodies that dominant powers have violently suppressed.
-In considering case studies from medieval times to the present, we re-evaluate maligned societal types - witches, criminals, peasants, shepherds, beggars, prostitutes, homosexuals, non-Europeans and non-Christians, the mentally ill and disabled who have typically been marginalized or excluded from dominant culture.
-Select readings and images will be studies to expose the ideologies that privilege some people and subordinate others.
+In considering case studies from medieval times to the present, we re-evaluate maligned societal "types" - witches, criminals, peasants, shepherds, beggars, prostitutes, homosexuals, non-Europeans and non-Christians, the mentally ill and disabled – who have typically been marginalized or excluded from dominant culture.
+Select readings and images will be studied to expose the ideologies that privilege some people and subordinate others.
 The contexts include colonialism, xenophobia, patriarchy, religious strife, psychiatry, and medicalization of sexuality, and race.

 45 credits of 100-level or higher coursework

 AHIS 425 is an approved Culture and Creative Expression course for Cap Core requirements.
 AHIS 425 is an approved Self and Society course for Cap Core requirements.

 Please note: Course outlines of record posted may vary from the section syllabus distributed by each instructor (e.g. textbooks, assignments, timing of midterms).